geoblacklight/geoblacklight-schema/README.md

 Solr schema syntax
 ==================

-See complete schema on https://github.com/sul-dlss/geomdtk/blob/master/solr/kurma-app-test/conf/schema.xml
+The schema XML is on Github here: https://github.com/sul-dlss/geoblacklight-schema/blob/master/conf/schema.xml.

 Note on the types: